apusok/FD-PDE/README.md

-# FD-PDE (Release version)
+# FD-PDE Framework (Release version)
-Release version of the FD-PDE framework developed for magma dynamics and other applications in geodynamics.
+Release version of the **FD-PDE framework** developed for magma dynamics and other applications in geodynamics.

 The FD-PDE Framework was created within the **RIFT-O-MAT** (Magma-Assisted Tectonics) project, funded by the European Research Council under Horizon 2020 research and innovation program, and awarded to PI Richard Katz.
 The goal of the RIFT-O-MAT project is to create analytical and numerical tools to understand how magmatism promotes and shapes rifts in continental and oceanic lithosphere.

 ## License: MIT License